Operator Spreading in the Memory Matrix Formalism: A minimal Floquet model

 \section{A minimal Floquet model}

 As a test of the formalism, we investigate a translationally invariant Floquet model with on-site random unitary scramblers.
-We take the single site Hilbert space to be dimension $q$ and choose the Floquet unitary to be composed of a layer of nearest neighbour two-site unitary gates, followed by a layer of on-site Haar random scrambling unitary $V$ applied to every site,
+We take the single site Hilbert space to be dimension $q$ and choose the Floquet unitary to be composed of a layer of nearest neighbour two-site unitary gates, followed by a layer of on-site Haar random scrambling unitary $V$ applied to every site, this ensures that the model has no additional conservation laws beyond those guaranteed by unitarity,